 Specifically, input was gathered regarding goals and actions and educational partner groups were given the opportunity to prioritize the actions.
 In all partner groups, the highest valued action was the MTSS/intervention program (1.3) with all groups agreeing that the impact of this program is significant and should continue to be a highly prioritized action towards supporting academic progress for all students.
 All groups, staff, students and parents also highly value the goal of a broad course of study (goal 4) including the variety of specialists that the district has (art, music, garden, PE and after school enrichment opportunities).
-The students also placed a high value on school field trips which contribute to the positive school climate (2.1)
+The students also placed a high value on school field trips which contribute to the positive school climate (2.1).

 The climate surveys for all groups, staff, students and parents, provided a basis for new actions added to the goals of the LCAP as well as the basis for continuing on with the goals and actions from previous years.
-The new actions were specifically in the area of technology safety (2.8) and school safety (2.7) which was added as a result of the parent, staff and student input.
-While the climate survey showed that parents, staff and students do feel safe at school (98% 2023-2024 climate surveys), the comments indicated that continued safety was a high priority.
+Based on this input, there is continued focus in the areas of technology safety (2.8) and school safety (2.7).
+While the climate survey showed that parents, staff and students do feel safe at school (98% 2024-2025 climate surveys), the comments indicated that continued safety was a high priority.
 This input was also noted from the School Safety meetings conducted with parents and staff.

 The certificated and non-certificated staff placed a high priority on school attendance and improved school attendance actions (2.4).
-This was input directly from the meetings with both certificated and non-certificated staff (2.4)
+This was input directly from the meetings with both certificated and non-certificated staff (2.4).
+This input is resulting in a specific use of our student information service to communicate directly with families via letter templates that will be set up to notify parents directly if/when their child is accumulating absenses (excused or unexcused) and is trending toward chronic absenteeism.

 The parents, in their meetings with the superintendent/principal, also emphasized the importance of a positive school climate (2.1).
-This was previously a goal on the LCAP, and continues to be a focus of the district, moving forward.
+This continues to be a focus of the district, moving forward.